mattbierner/just-the-links/README.md

 </div>

 ## Options
-To change what text *Just the Links* displays or what site it runs on, go to the Chrome extension settings page or click on the *Just the Links* icon in the toolbar.
+To change what text *Just the Links* displays or what sites it runs on, go to the Chrome extension settings page or click on the *Just the Links* icon in the toolbar.

 <img src="https://github.com/mattbierner/just-the-links/raw/master/documentation/click-options.png" />